Saturday, March 10, 2018

 On our ride back to the boat we encountered our first water buffalo.

 By noon hour, we had once again dropped anchor as we arrived at the Cambodian border.
 We were told that the visa process here could take up to four hours, depending on how corrupt the officials were.
-I’ve been remiss to have not talked a lot about the food, especially on the boat.
-The food onboard is excellent, with lots of variety and inviting presentation.

 While we were hanging about the border, we took a tour to the engine room and to the bridge.
 We learned about the joys of bringing healthy water aboard and navigating a river whose profile and depths constantly change.